kakalalamamama/BC-Group3/README.md

 # Decentralized Facility Booking System (DApp)

-This project is a full-stack decentralized application (DApp) that allows users to book shared facilities (e.g., rooms, labs, spaces) through smart contracts on the blockchain.
+This project is a full-stack decentralized application (DApp) that allows users to book  facilities (e.g., rooms, workshop, spaces) through smart contracts on the blockchain.
 It consists of:

 - **Frontend:** Built with Next.js and deployed on Vercel
-- **Backend:** Built with Hardhat using Solidity smart contracts and deployed on Vercel
+- **Backend:** Built with Hardhat using Solidity smart contracts and deployed on MLSeed

 ## Project Structure